THE HISTORICAL SYNOPSIS

 The Bulldogs-Tigers gambling scandal was the first major indignity in professional football.
 It was, more notably, the first known case of professional gamblers attempting to fix the outcome of a professional sporting event.
 On Monday November 25, 1906, allegations of corruption made by Massillon Tigers’ manager E.J.
 STEWART and head coach SHERBURN WIGHTMAN, appeared in the Massillon Morning Gleaner.
 Stewart also happened to be the Gleaner’s sports editor.

-With both teams undefeated and vying for the “world’s championship”, Canton won the first game of two between the teams (in Canton), and Massillon won the second (in Massillon).
+With both teams undefeated and vying for the “world’s championship,” Canton won the first game of two between the teams (in Canton), and Massillon won the second (in Massillon).
 Motivations for a possible third game in Cleveland then came under suspicion.
-The article, written by Stewart in the Gleaner, charged Bulldogs’ coach, CHARLES EDGAR “BLONDY” WALLACE, and Massillon’s own end, WALTER EAST, of conspiring to fix both games between the clubs.
-This created opportunities to rake in gambling profits, as well as a demand for a dramatic decisive third game that would be played honestly, and draw a big gate.
+The article, written by Stewart in the Gleaner, charged Bulldogs’ coach, CHARLES EDGAR “BLONDY” WALLACE, and Massillon’s own end, WALTER EAST, with conspiring to fix both games between the clubs.
+This created opportunities to rake in gambling profits, as well as demand for a dramatic decisive third game that would be played honestly, and draw a big gate.

 Stewart claimed that Wallace, through East, attempted to bribe two of East’s Tigers’ teammates, BOB “TINY” MAXWELL and BOB SHIRING, to assist in the scheme, while claiming that a pot of $50,000 was made available to be wagered with $5,000 to be distributed to the Tigers’ management and accomplices.
 Maxwell and Shiring were indignant and reported the offer to coach Wightman, who turned the evidence over to Stewart.
 This loyalty by the two players supposedly ended the scheme before it began.
 However, when Stewart made the scandal public after Game Two, it started a media frenzy and civic pandemonium the likes these two small towns had never seen.